TheMannu/AWS-Services/APIs.md

 3. **Internal APIs (Private APIs)**: Used within an organization to improve internal productivity.
    - **Example**: **Amazon's internal APIs** for managing inventory and customer orders.

+4. **Composite APIs**: Combine multiple APIs to handle data and services across different systems.
+   - **Example**: A travel booking API that combines flights, hotels, and car rental services into one request.